-Dram Shop Liability
+Liquor And Dram Shop Liability

-If you or a loved one was injured of wrongfully killed by another person who was negligently served too much alcohol, call the Boston personal injury lawyers at Bellotti Law Group, P.C. at 617-225-2100 for a FREE consultation.
+If you or a loved one was injured or wrongfully killed by another person who was negligently served too much alcohol, call the Boston personal injury lawyers at Bellotti Law Group, P.C. at 617-225-2100 for a FREE consultation.
 The bar, restaurant, or nightclub where the excessive alcohol was served may be held liable, in whole or in part, for their negligence.Dram Shop Liability

 For the most part, any seller or server of alcoholic beverages, including bars, restaurants, night clubs, sports stadiums, and even fraternities, are governed by Massachusetts state law, Ch.
-138, Section 69, which forbids alcohol being sold or given to intoxicated persons.
+138, Section 69.
+This law forbids alcohol being sold or given to intoxicated persons.
 In short, bartenders, wait staff, owners, managers, and others at these establishments must not serve alcohol to an already reasonably observable intoxicated person (i.e., slurring words, slow reaction time, other common signs).
 If an intoxicated person that caused a car crash was served alcohol by a particular establishment, then both the establishment and the driver can be held liable for the car accident.

 In 2010, a new law in Massachusetts was passed that requires establishments that serve alcohol, such as bars and restaurants, to carry liquor liability insurance.
 At a minimum, these establishments that serve alcohol must have $250,000 per person and $500,000 per accident in coverage.
 Most places have higher policy limits, commonly $1 million, to assure a bar or restaurant has enough to pay a judgment following a dram shop liability case.We Pursue Each And Every Avenue For Recovery

 In addition to dram shop liability, we hold any at-fault party liable, in part or in whole, for their negligent actions that caused injuries or wrongful death.
 For example, if a drunk driver was involved, we will also file a claim against the intoxicated driver's insurance, which will be at a minimum $20,000 per person and $40,000 per accident in coverage, and typically more.
 Depending on the circumstances of the case, we may also look to the negligent party's liability homeowner's insurance to compensate you for your damages.